Mural at the Solid Waste Management Department

-The City of Durham's Cultural and Public Art Program will utilize the Pre-Qualified Artist Registry to commission a local or regional artist to lead this project and design a mural for employees to enjoy.
-From the pool of applicants, an artist selection panel will review the artists’ applications and determine the selected artist(s).
+The City of Durham's Cultural and Public Art Program utilized the Pre-Qualified Artist Registry to commission a local or regional artist to lead this project and design a mural for employees to enjoy.
+From the pool of applicants, an artist selection panel reviewed the artists’ applications and determined the selected artist(s).

 The City of Durham’s Cultural and Public Art Program invites artists and artist teams to submit portfolios to be selected to join the City of Durham Pre-Qualified Artist Registry.
 This registry serves as a resource for the program’s selection of artists and artist teams to create City cultural and public art projects.
 Candidates must either identify as or partner with a professional artist, designer, or fabricator, eligible to work in the United States, and age 18 and older.
 The City encourages people from diverse backgrounds to apply.
 Candidates are eligible regardless of race, color, ethnicity, religion, national origin, gender, gender identification, military status, sexual orientation, marital status, or physical ability.
 All applications must be in digital format and include an artist statement, photos of previous work, a personal resume(s), and references.

 Full submission guidelines, project details, and submission portal are available here.

 Brandon Hampton has been commissioned by the City to design and install the mural at the Solid Waste Management Facility.

 Within the art world, my art persona goes by the name Littleton Ugliford III, I hail from the far away beautiful, mythical, and magical land known to the masses as Durham, NC.
 Within this magical and mythical land, I discovered this unique hobby called Art at the early age of 10.

 The total maximum budget for this project is $9,000, including engagement, artist-design, fabrication and documentation of the artwork on site.